klinecharts/KLineChart/docs/en/instance-api.md

   - `mode` mode type, 'normal' | 'weak_magnet' | 'strong_magnet'

-### addCustomGraphicMark(graphicMark)
+### addGraphicMarkTemplate(template)
-Add custom graphic markers.
+Add a graphic marker template.
 Can be created in batches, just pass in the array in batches.
-- `graphicMark` graphic mark information, please refer to [details](graphic-mark.md)
+- `template` graphic mark information, please refer to [details](graphic-mark.md)

 ### removeGraphicMark(id)